polyaxon/polyaxon/site/integrations/tracking_matplotlib.md

 ### Result

-In dashboards, create a new image widget
+In the `dashboards` tab, create a new image widget

 ![run-dashboards-matplotlib-static](../../content/images/dashboard/runs/dashboards-matplotlib-static.png)